martbhell/martbhell.github.io/posts/2021/04/prometheus-and-snmp-from-a-printer.md

 ---
-title: "Prometheus and SNMP from a printer"
+title: Prometheus and SNMP from a printer
 date: 2021-04-07
 category: it
 tags: monitoring, printer, prometheus, snmp